 Guided Selling is very much like a scripted survey experience.
 The buyer answers a series of questions to help them choose the product that best fits their needs.
-Guided selling is effective and straight-to-the-point but not flashy.
-The cascading series of questions allows the buyer to either click a radio button or enter a quantity number.
+It's effective and straight-to-the-point but not flashy.
+The cascading series of questions, radio buttons, and checkboxes serves its purpose but falls short by leaving a memorable and engaging experience.

 When is a guided selling approach most useful?
 Guided selling is most useful when visualization is not necessary or when the product catalog is large and complex.
 For example, visualization is not needed to build a personal computer.
 Guided selling is more effective in this situation because the dynamic questions are simple to navigate and will walk the user through the configuration process.
 The user simply selects the type of processor from a picklist, enters the hard disk size, selects the operating system, and enters the number of USB ports.
 Displaying internal hard drive components provides little-to-no added value.

 Who will use this software?
 Sales reps mainly use guided selling, but it's not uncommon for businesses to extend it to partners, dealers, and even the end-customer via a web browser.
 For businesses with high turnover in the sales department or a rapidly building team, guided selling eases the onboarding process.
 It simplifies discounts and upsell opportunities, reduces unintentional mistakes, and saves time looking up products in a large or complex catalog.

 Have a tight budget?
 For businesses with a tight budget, guided selling is more affordable than a visual configurator.
 How much?
 Well, it varies on the number of products, number of configuration options, etc. In some cases, the overall cost can be roughly 1/3 of a visual configuration implementation because of product model formatting and additional complex rules associated with visualization.